zulip/zulip/api_docs/message-formatting.md

   format match what they requested.
 - No other processing of the URLs is recommended.

+**Changes**: In Zulip 9.2 (feature levels 278-279, and 287+), added `data-original-dimensions` to the `image-loading-placeholder` spinner images, containing the dimensions of the original image.

-**Changes**: In Zulip 9.0 (feature level 276), added `data-original-dimensions` attribute to images that have been thumbnailed, containing the dimensions of the full-size version of the image.
+In Zulip 9.0 (feature level 276), added `data-original-dimensions` attribute to images that have been thumbnailed, containing the dimensions of the full-size version of the image.
 Thumbnailing itself was reintroduced at feature level 275.

 Previously, with the exception of Zulip servers that used the beta Thumbor-based implementation years ago, all image previews in Zulip